shristov-Monterway/commerce/documentation/development-guidelines.md

 ### Adding New Translations

-1. Add new messages to the English translation file (`messages/en.json`)
+1. Edit only the `messages/en.json` file to add, modify, or remove messages.
-2. Run the translation script to generate translations for other languages:
+2. Run the translation script to update all other language files:

 \`\`\`bash
+# Make sure you have the OPENAI_API_KEY environment variable set
+export OPENAI_API_KEY=your_openai_api_key

+# Run the translation script
 npm run translate
 \`\`\`

-3. Review and adjust the generated translations if necessary

 ### Using Translations